marcelkwiatkowski01/TDOA/README.md

 # TDOA Estimation using Cumulative Cross-Correlation with Parabolic Interpolation

-### Author: [Marcel Kwiatkowski]
+### Author: Marcel Kwiatkowski
 **Project:** Transition Project | **University:** Naval Academy in Gdynia (AMW)

 ---

-## 🎯 Project Rationale & Motivation
+## 🎯 Project Mission: Why it matters?

 In modern maritime theaters, **Anti-Submarine Warfare (ASW)** is shifting towards the use of autonomous, low-cost, and distributed systems.
-Traditional fixed acoustic barriers are being replaced by **UAV/USV swarms** that offer superior operational flexibility and stealth.
+This project addresses the critical challenge of achieving high-precision target localization using **UAV/USV swarms**.

-The core challenge of such systems is achieving high-precision localization while maintaining energy efficiency.
-This project addresses this by implementing a **passive acoustic localization engine** that breaks the traditional sampling rate barrier.
-By utilizing **Parabolic Interpolation**, we achieve nanosecond-level TDOA precision without the need for high-frequency hardware, directly translating to:
+By implementing **Parabolic Sub-sample Interpolation (ICC)**, we "break" the discrete sampling barrier, achieving nanosecond-level TDOA precision without expensive, power-hungry hardware.
+This directly translates to:
 * **Enhanced Stealth:** Entirely passive detection (no active sonar emission).
 * **Operational Longevity:** Reduced computational and power requirements for swarm units.
 * **Tactical Precision:** Centimeter-level target tracking in complex hydroacoustic environments.